Wai-Yan/CRUDAngularApp/README.md

 # Angular Assignment

 Here is the repo for the completed Angular assignment.
-Written in AngularJS version 1.5
+Written in AngularJS version 1.5.

+I would normally put the API key in a .env file, and would do so in a professional setting.
+So that you could survey my app with an already-existant set of data, I left it in.

 ### Getting Started